 The testimonies point the way as we put our faith into action.
 Communal and individual concerns and actions are weighed in the light of these testimonies.
-The critical question remains "Is this of God?" not "Is this right?"action consistent with the Inner Light and the Truth it reveals?"
+The critical question remains "Is this of God?" not "Is this right?"

 In Quaker Strongholds, Caroline Stephen writes "Our strength seems to me to depend largely upon our consistency in appealing to the gospel rather than to the law-in trusting to the purifying power of an indwelling, informing Spirit, rather than to any external framework of regulations."
 She is warning us against becoming rigidly attached to any interpretation of testimony that excludes continuing revelation.
 We are being told to submit all testimonies or traditional practices to regular tests for Divine leading.